 St. Peter’ s Basilica

 The original basilica was built in the 4th century as the final resting place for the tomb of St. Peter.
 The “new” basilica was built about 500 years ago over the foundation of the old one.
 The basilica is easily the largest in the world, and is considered the spiritual center of the Roman Catholic Church.
-It is replete with monuments, sculptures, and statues, the most famous being Michelangelo’s La Pietà.
+It is replete with monuments, sculptures, and some of the most beautiful statues in Rome, the most famous being Michelangelo’s La Pietà.

 The main altar holds a bronze-encased throne that is thought to have been used by St. Peter.
 More athletic visitors can climb the steps of the Basilica’s dome to see a panoramic view of the entire city of Rome.
 There is also a tour available that takes you underneath the basilica to see all the relics of St. Peter, which are kept under the high altar.